-Flights leave for Bocas (Airport code Bocas Del Toro:Isla Colon) out of Marcus A. Gelabert Airport, commonly referred to as Albrook Airport, the smaller, domestic airport 35-40 min away from PTY.
+Flights leave for Bocas (Airport code Bocas Del Toro: BOC) out of Marcus A. Gelabert Airport, (code: PAC) commonly referred to as Albrook Airport, the smaller, domestic airport 35-40 min away from PTY.
 The taxi ride across town costs $30-35.
 Please verify with the driver before you get in the taxi.

-When flying to Bocas, please note that you must arrive in Panama City by noon, 12:30 in order to make the afternoon flight (3:30pm) to Bocas.
+When flying to Bocas, please note that you must arrive in Panama City AT LEAST 3 hours before your connecting flight to Bocas.
 Otherwise, you must stay the night in PC. (we can recommend places to stay in the city, see links below).
-You must take in to account an hour in customs and then 40 minutes drive into the city to get to the domestic airport you will fly out of to get to Bocas-Isla Colon.
-When arriving in Bocas after getting your luggage, you will be asked to pay a $3 per person tourist tax.
-Try and have exact change ready.
+You must take in to account the 30 minutes it takes to get off the plane, an hour getting baggage, passing customs/immigration, and then 40 minutes drive into the city to get to the domestic airport you will fly out of to get to Bocas-Isla Colon.
+3 hours is the absolute minimum.

 SIDE NOTE: DO NOT BOOK TOURS AT THE AIRPORT!
 Those trying to get you to book a tour right away are only after your money.
-If anyone there says they work for us and wants to help you with transport, kindly decline.
+If anyone there says they work for The Firefly and wants to help you with transport, kindly decline.
 We DO NOT have anyone at the airport that works for us.
 You will just end up paying way more than you should.
 We can help you plan everything you want to do and for less when you arrive.
+No worries.

 We will be ready to greet you in our bar with a complimentary welcome cocktail. **Please note: boat drivers/taxis do not carry change.
 Be ready with plenty of singles or small bills.

 By land from other parts of Panama & Costa Rica: